 The technical option will be delivered by a combination of college-based education and apprenticeships, with four of the 15 routes delivered primarily through apprenticeships.

-New level 3 study programmes – T Levels – will be created to sit at the start of technical routes (apart from the four apprenticeship only routes), with a T Level for each pathway (i.e. some routes will have more than one T Level).
+New level 3 study programmes – T Levels – will be created to sit at the start of technical routes (apart from four apprenticeship only routes), with a T Level for each pathway (i.e. some routes will have more than one T Level).
 They will be primarily aimed at 16 year olds.
-The Government intends to develop a ‘transition year’ for those students who are not ready to start a T Level at age 16, but who could achieve one by age 19.
+A ‘transition year’ is being developed for those students who are not ready to start a T Level at age 16, but who could achieve one by age 19.

 T Levels will be equivalent to a 3 A Level programme and will, on average, consist of 1800 hours studied full-time over two years – around 50% more than the average 16-19 study programme at present.
 They will all follow the same broad framework and will consist of five components:

-Three T Levels within the construction, digital, and education and childcare routes will be delivered at small number of providers from September 2020.
-A further seven T Levels will be available from September 2021, with the reminder rolled out from September 2022 onwards.
-The Government’s current aim is for all T Levels to introduced by September 2023.
+Three T Levels within the construction, digital, and education and childcare routes will be delivered at a small number of providers from September 2020.
+A further seven T Levels will be available from September 2021, with another eight available from September 2023.
+It is aimed for the remaining T Levels to be introduced from September 2023, but this is to be confirmed.

-T Levels will not be available in all subjects where level 3 qualifications exist.
-The Government has stated that it will carry out a review of post-16 qualifications at level 3 and below (excluding A Levels and GCSEs), with the aim of simplifying the current qualification landscape.
+T Levels will not be available in all subjects where level 3 qualifications currently exist.
+The DfE is in the process of reviewing post-16 level 3 qualifications with the aim of simplifying the current qualification landscape.

 Commons Briefing papers CBP-7951